evgeniia2187/markdown/README.md

 * A button to add your own argument
 ---
-3. **You can evaluate the arguments of other users using the two-dimensional coordinate system (reliability-persuasiveness), makes it possible to visualize the “weight” of these arguments**
+3. **You can evaluate the arguments of other users using the two-dimensional coordinate system (veracity-persuasiveness), makes it possible to visualize the “weight” of these arguments**
 ---
 4. **A user-friendly interface.
 You can see:**